AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/classifications/import-file.md

 Adobe may add optional request and response members (name/value pairs) to existing API objects at any time and without notice or changes in versioning.
 Adobe recommends that you refer to the API documentation of any third-party tool you integrate with our APIs so that such additions are ignored in processing if not understood.
 If implemented properly, such additions are non-breaking changes for your implementation.
 Adobe will not remove parameters or add required parameters without first providing standard notification through release notes.

-To import an API classification by uploading a file, you use following enpoints:
+To import an API classification by uploading a file, use the following enpoints:

 * [POST create job](#post-create-job)
 * [POST upload file](#put-upload-file)